-\textbf{(1) Contrast Learning.} Contrastive learning~\cite{chaitanya2020contrastive,he2020momentum,misra2020self} is a self-supervised method that can learn useful representations of images by using unlabeled data.
-A model trained with contrast learning can provide good initialization for further fine-tuning (with a few labeled data) on downstream tasks.
-Contrast learning has been introduced into federated learning for handling medical data shortage. \cite{wu2022distributed,MICCAI-3} use contrast learning to pretrain (initialize) the encoder of a U-Net in each client, then the global U-Net is fine-tuned with limited labeled medical images.
+\textbf{(1) Contrast Learning.} Contrastive learning~\citep{chaitanya2020contrastive,he2020momentum,misra2020self} is a self-supervised learning method where models learn to distinguish between similar and dissimilar data points.
+A model trained with contrast learning can provide good initialization for further fine-tuning (with a few labeled data) on downstream tasks. \citep{wu2022distributed,MICCAI-3} use contrast learning to pretrain the encoder of a U-Net in each client, then the global U-Net is fine-tuned with limited labeled medical images.
 In this way, the negative influence caused by the shortage of labeled medical images can be largely reduced.
-Similar strategies can be found in~\cite{MICCAI-2}.
+Similar strategies can be found in~\citep{MICCAI-2}.

-\textbf{(2) Multi-Task Learning.} Multi-task learning~\cite{multi-task1} typically solves multiple but related learning tasks at the same time, which can exploit commonalities across tasks.
-When the training data for each task are small-sized, jointly learning of different tasks can actually share data which is an effective approach for data augmentation.
-Smith~\etal\cite{multi-task2} propose a novel optimization framework, \ie, MOCHA, which extends classic multi-task learning in the federated environment.
-MOCHA is based on a bi-convex alternating method and is guaranteed to converge.
-Huang~\etal\cite{huang2022federated} build a federated multi-task framework in which several related tasks, \ie, attention-deficit/hyperactivity disorder (ADHD), autism spectrum disorder (ASD), and schizophrenia (SCZ), are jointly trained.
+\textbf{(2) Multi-Task Learning.} Multi-task learning~\citep{multi-task1} is an effective learning paradigm for data augmentation.
+Smith~\etal\citep{multi-task2} propose a novel optimization framework, \ie, MOCHA, which extends classic multi-task learning in the federated environment.
+Huang~\etal\citep{huang2022federated} build a federated multi-task framework in which several related tasks, \ie, attention-deficit/hyperactivity disorder (ADHD), autism spectrum disorder (ASD), and schizophrenia (SCZ), are jointly trained.
 In this method, encoders for each task in clients are federated to derive a global encoder that can learn common knowledge among related mental disorders.

-\textbf{(3) Weakly-Supervised Learning.} Weakly-supervised learning~\cite{zhou2018brief} is an extensive group of methods that train a model under weak supervision.
-Weak supervision information typically includes three types.
-1) \textit{Incomplete supervision}.
-Only a small subset of labeled training data is provided while the other data has no labels.
-Semi-supervised learning~\cite{SSL-survey,van2020survey} is a popular solution for such scenarios.
-2) \textit{Inexact supervision}.
-Only coarse-grained labels are provided for the training data.
-Multiple-instance learning~\cite{quellec2017multiple,carbonneau2018multiple} is a representative method to handle this problem.
-3) \textit{Inaccurate supervision}.
-Not all the provided labels are correct.
-Learning from noisy labels~\cite{song2022learning,frenay2013classification} is the corresponding technique.